ABOUT

 PH1

-Primary hyperoxaluria type 1 (PH1) is a rare, progressive, and life-threatening disease1,2
+Primary hyperoxaluria type 1 (PH1) is a rare, progressive, and potentially life-threatening disease1,2

 Image